canonical/launchpad-manual/explanation/pip.rst

 Launchpad pip integration
 *************************

-Launchpad uses the pip_ build system for managing Python packages (replacing `zc.buildout`, which we used for many years).
+Launchpad uses the pip_ build system for managing Python packages.

 We have at least two other ways of managing dependencies.
 Apt manages our Python language installation, as well as many of our non-Python system-level dependencies, such as PostgreSQL.
 The sourcecode directory is our other way of managing dependencies.
-It is supposed to only contain dependencies that are not standard Python packages.  bzr plugins and Javascript libraries are existing examples.
+It is supposed to only contain dependencies that are not standard Python packages.  bzr plugins and JavaScript libraries are existing examples.

 All developers will at least want to read the very brief sections about the `Set Up`_ and the `Everyday Usage`_.